FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/04 Produce/produce.md

     <div class="col-md-8" style="width: 36rem;">
       <div class="card-body">
             <h2 class="card-title">Standards</h2>
-            <p class="card-text">There are several standards that govern the rules on level of accessibility.
-Three conformance levels exist, you should aim for AA which is the middle one. </p>
+            <p class="card-text">There are several standards that govern the rules on level of accessibility.</p>
-            <p class="card-text">Most commonly used is the <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">W3C Web Content Accessibility Guidelines (WCAG) standard version 2.1</a>.</p>
+            <p class="card-text">Most commonly used is the <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">W3C Web Content Accessibility Guidelines (WCAG) standard version 2.1</a>.
+Three conformance levels exist, you should aim for AA which is the middle one.</p>
             <p class="card-text">PDF document accessibility is measured with a separate technical specification <a href="https://pdfua.foundation/en/why-pdf-ua/">PDF/UA (Universal Accessibility)</a>.</p>
             <a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20%E2%80%93%20Produce/11-Accessibility/11-Checking_accessibility/" class="btn btn-primary stretched-link">Learn more</a>
       </div>